swat-model/pySWATPlus/docs/userguide/swatplus_simulation.md

 txtinout_reader.run_swat()
 ```

-## Simulations in a Separate Directory (Recommended)
+## Simulation in a Custom Directory

-To keep your original `TxtInOut` folder unchanged, it is recommended to run `SWAT+` simulations in a separate directory.
-This approach allows you to safely modify parameters and input files without affecting your main project.
-The following steps demonstrate how to perform a simulation in a dedicated directory:
+To keep your original `TxtInOut` folder unchanged, it is recommended to run `SWAT+` simulations in a separate empty directory.
+This allows you to perform experiments without affecting your main project.
+The following steps demonstrate how to perform a simulation in a custom directory:

-- Copy required files to the target directory:
+- Copy required files to the custom directory:

     ```python
-    # Replance this with your desired simulation folder path
+    # Replace this with your desired empty custom directory
-    target_dir = r"C:\Users\Username\simulation_folder_1"
+    target_dir = r"C:\Users\Username\custom_folder"

-    # Ensure the required files are copied
+    # Ensure the required files are copied to the custom directory
     txtinout_reader.copy_required_files(
         target_dir=target_dir
     )
     ```

-- Initialize `TxtinoutReader` for the target directory
+- Initialize `TxtinoutReader` class for the custom directory

     ```python
     target_reader = pySWATPlus.TxtinoutReader(
         path=target_dir
     )
     ```

+- Run simulation

+    ```python
+    target_reader.run_swat()
+    ```

+## Step-wise Configurations and Simulations

+The following steps demonstrate how to configure parameters in a custom directory and run a simulation step by step:

 - Modify simulation timeline:

     ```python
     # Update timeline in `time.sim` file
     target_reader.set_begin_and_end_date(
-            begin_date=date(2012, 1, 1),
-            end_date=date(2016, 12, 31),
+        begin_date='01-Jan-2012',
+        end_date='31-Dec-2016',
     )
     ```

 - Set warm-up years: